-CSUMB undergraduate students who complete one year of the Scholars in Training pilot program will be eligible to receive additional COAST funds to support independent research projects during their third and fourth years, which will better prepare them to pursue advanced degrees or successfully enter the job market.
-They can also apply to be mentors to younger CSUMB undergraduate students.
+Undergraduate students who complete one year of the Scholars-In-Training Pilot Program will be eligible to receive additional COAST funds to support independent research projects during their third and fourth years, which will better prepare them to pursue advanced degrees or successfully enter the job market.
+They can also apply to be mentors to younger undergraduate students.

-Spring Semester 2018: Undergraduates assist graduate student mentors with research 10-15 hours per week
+Spring 2019: Undergraduates assist graduate student mentors with research 10-15 hours per week

 Apply to be a graduate student mentor for AY 2018-19!